aarenson/PHPCap/docs-md/DeveloperGuide.md

   * DOM/XML
   * mbstring
   * OpenSSL
+1. (Optional) Install XDebug.
+This is needed for PHPUnit code coverage analysis.
 1. Install Git.
 The code for PHPCap is stored in GitHub, and Git is required to be able to download it for development.
    See: https://git-scm.com/downloads
 2. Get PHPCap: